 Seeing Gordon Gekko drinking booze and smoking rather excessively in Wall Street and its sequel is perhaps a bit cringe inducing in light of Michael Douglas being diagnosed with throat cancer prior to the sequel being released.
 During Gordon's lecture in the second movie, he even uses "cancer" as an analogy.

 In Bicentennial Man, Andrew is seen getting a mechanical operation in his chest area (with his human covering on).
 Ten years later, Robin Williams would undergo open heart surgery.

 A TV spot for Godzilla (1998) that aired during the Seinfeld finale opens with the message "It's time to say goodbye to something that holds a special place in our hearts..." over a shot of New York City with the WTC towers visible, followed by the words "NEW YORK" and scenes of Godzilla destroying the city.
 You can guess what event soured this.

 Toys is based around an aging general trying to weaponize toys and trick children into remotely piloting them in real war scenarios.
 Now that the military actually has toy-sized drones killing people from the sky, the film seems a lot darker.

 The scene with the general in the arcade has him deliberately destroying UN vans in a military video game.
-This scene becomes this after the events of Columbine and Virginia Tech, as violent video games were partially blamed for the killers' motivations in the tragedies.
+This scene became this after media outlets blamed violent video games for tragedies like Columbine.